ElvisLYC/SmartBrain/README.md

 ![Screenshot](Smartbrain.png)

 This is just a snapshopt of the application.
 Currently completed the front-end and will move on to build the backend.
 Stay tuned :)
+KIV at the moment.